ngzhekai/obsidian-note-sync/T NS3131/Lecture 5.md

 | Registration Request | apply to CA for public key certificate | transfer a certification request to CA (Certificate Authority) |
 | Certificates-Only Message | A message containing only certificates or a certificate revocation list (CRL) which is sent in response to a registration request. | |

-S/MIME follow the following terminology below to specify requirement levels;
+S/MIME follow the following terminology below to specify requirement levels:

 | | Requirement Levels of Algorithms Used |
 | --- | --- |